International Coalition of Library Consortia: History

-Consortia – contemporary activities
+Library consortia – contemporary activities

-Consortia pursue many cooperative topics and host many projects, for example: resource sharing and inter-library lending; rationalizing and sharing print collections; building shared integrated library management systems; training; digitization programs; and advocacy, to name some.
+Library consortia pursue a range of cooperative activities and host many projects, for example: resource sharing and inter-library lending; rationalizing and sharing print collections; building shared integrated library management systems; training; digitization programs; and advocacy, to name a few.

-Electronic resources licensing is one of today's high visibility consortial foci.
-Many factors motivate consortial licensing.
+Electronic resources licensing is a focus for many consortia; many factors motivate consortial licensing.
 For some, government support and funding for electronic access for students, citizens and researchers is a strong driver—often for groups of institutions as large as an entire nation's collection of libraries.
-In all cases, negotiating with multiple institutions at once can save publishers and information providers and libraries time and money.
-Also, significant benefits arise when a group working together discusses and analyzes terms of use that are found in provider licenses, where the goal on all sides is to maximize access while ensuring a financially stable publishing model.
+In all cases, negotiating with multiple institutions at once can save publishers and information providers as well as libraries time and money.
+Also, there are significant benefits when libraries work together to discuss and analyze terms of use in provider licenses, where the shared goal is to maximize access while ensuring financially stable publishing models.

 The ICOLC actively supports and facilitates consortial content licensing, along with emerging possibilities for cross-consortial and cross-country arrangements.